-This example assigns an MPEG encoder, rather than a JPEG codec.
+This example assigns a DVCPRO codec, rather than a JPEG codec.
 It also illustrates how to assign both LTC and VITC timecode resources for a channel.
-The sample file is supplied as mpegEnc.cfg in the c:\Profile\configs directory on the Profile system drive.
+The sample file is supplied as dvcpro25.cfg in the $c:\Profile\configs$ directory on the Profile system drive.